Compound Interest Formula Derivations

 Showing how the formulas are worked out, with Examples!

-With Compound Interest, you work out the interest for the first period, add it to the total, and then calculate the interest for the next period, and so on ..., like this:
+With Compound Interest we work out the interest for the first period, add it to the total, and then calculate the interest for the next period, and so on ..., like this:

 Make A Formula